LearnOnDemandSystems/20532CIDL-EXP-M3/content.md

 e.
 In the New App Service plan blade, locate the App Service plan dialog box and provide the value SamplePlan.
 f.
 In the Location list, select the region that is closest to your location.
 g.
 Select the Pricing tier option.
 h.
-In the Choose your pricing tier blade, click the View all link.
+In the Choose your pricing tier blade, if shown, click the View All link.
+Otherwise, continue.

 #### :camera: SCREENSHOT
 >LODSProperties